Reichenau, Baden-Württemberg

 The municipality encompasses the estates of the former Reichenau Abbey, which was secularized in 1757.
 Today Reichenau is characterized by the market gardening of fruits and vegetables and also known for its psychiatric hospital, established in 1913, a teaching hospital of the University of Konstanz.

 Reichenau can be reached via the Bundesstraße 33 running from the Bundesautobahn 81 to Konstanz.
 It has also a railway station on the High Rhine Railway (Hochrheinbahn) connecting Basel and Konstanz.

+Transport

+Reichenau (Baden) is a railway station on the High Rhine Railway line.
+It is served by regional trains to Konstanz and Singen (Hohentwiel), via Radolfzell.

+Reichenau has a landing stage.
+Between spring and autumn, the URh offers regular boat services on the High Rhine and Untersee between Schaffhausen and Kreuzlingen, via Konstanz.